What to Do Immediately When Your Employee Leaves Your Company

 • Change all passwords to all computer programs to which the employee had access.

-Your to-do list shouldn’t stop when the employee leaves, however.
-You also need to have a plan to replace him, and this plan should be ready to spring into action on a moment’s notice.
+Your to-do list shouldn’t stop when the employee leaves.
+You also need to have a plan to replace them, and this plan should be ready to spring into action on a moment’s notice.

 Similar Posts